1920 Cleveland Tigers (NFL) season: Game 4: vs. Columbus Panhandles

-In week 6, the Tigers played against the Columbus Panhandles.
-In front of 5,000 fans, the Tigers won 7–0.
+On Halloween the Tigers played against the Columbus Panhandles in front of 5,000 fans, The Tigers won 7–0.
 The lone score came from a rushing touchdown in the second quarter from Charlie Brickley.
 This was the eighth straight loss for the Panhandles, dating back to 1919, and the seventh straight without scoring.
 According to football historian Chris Willis, this loss for the Panhandles crushed the city of Columbus and made the Panhandles challenge lesser teams for the rest of the season.